ROILTechnology/ROIL_info/terms.md

 computer, unaffiliated with the Service.
 Such content may include copyrighted material, trademarks, service marks or logos.
-Access to such content or intellectual property through the Service should not be taken to imply that the Service as an affiliation with, ownership of, or license to this intellectual property.
+Access to such content or intellectual property through the Service should not be taken to imply that the Service has an affiliation with, ownership of, or license to this intellectual property.
 Content is the responsibility of the person or entity that provides it to the Service.
 ROIL is under no obligation to host or serve content.
 You may use the Service to access content solely for your personal, non-commercial